“Jonah was three days and three nights….” Quoted from Jonah 1:17.

 That Jonah was dead in the fish for three days and three nights fits with Jonah being a type of Christ as well as the rest of the book of Jonah.
 That Jonah was dead and then raised from the dead was the great “sign of the prophet Jonah” mentioned by Jesus in Matthew 12:38-41.
 How could Jonah have foreshadowed the Messiah if he did not die in the fish, but Jesus Christ did die on the Cross?
 How can a living man be a “sign” for a dead man?
 The great “sign” of Jonah was that he was dead for three days and nights in the fish and then was raised from the dead, just as Jesus was dead for three days and three nights in the “heart of the earth,” the tomb, and then was raised from the dead.
 There are some well-respected Christian commentators who show from Scripture that Jonah was dead.
 A very good example is J. Vernon McGee, author of the book, Jonah: Dead or Alive?
 (The Church Press, Farson and Sons, Glendale, CA).

 “three days and three nights.”
-Jesus was in the “heart of the earth,” the grave, for three days and three nights.
+Jesus was in the “heart of the earth,” the grave, for three days and three nights, from Wednesday just before sunset to Saturday evening just before sunset.
 Tradition teaches that Jesus died on Friday and was up Sunday morning, but that would not fulfill the words of Christ.
 Some commentators say that it is wrong to take Jesus’ words here too literally, but we assert that Jesus used words very precisely in his teachings, and the only reason to say they should not be taken literally in this case is to support tradition—a tradition that should be abandoned.
 Tradition acts as if Jesus said he would be “three days” in the grave, treating a “day” as any part of a day.
 But that is not what Jesus said!
 He specifically said he would be “three days and three nights” in the grave.
 Before we get into the specifics of the tradition and the truth, we need to remember that the Jewish day started at sunset, not midnight.
 Thus the Jewish day is a “night and day,” not, as we normally say in English, “day and night.”
-In that light, it is noteworthy that Jesus said “three days and three nights,” because historically he was placed in the grave during the day, just before sunset, then night fell quickly afterward.
+In that light, it is noteworthy that Jesus said “three days and three nights,” because historically he was placed in the grave during the day, just before sunset, basically right at sunset, then night fell quickly afterward.
 The traditional teaching about Jesus dying on Friday does not fulfill the prophecy of Jesus Christ, and there are other problems as well, which we will see below.

 In stark contrast to the over 50 times that the phrase “three days,” referring to any part of those days, occurs in Scripture, the phrase “three days and three nights” only occurs three times in the Bible (1 Sam.
 30:12; Jonah 1:17; and Matt.
 12:40).
 The first time “three days and three nights” occurs in Scripture it refers to the Egyptian slave of an Amalekite.
 He got sick and was left behind while the Amalekite army continued on, and he had had no food or water for “three days and three nights” (1 Sam.
 30:11-12).
 It is clear from the context that the Bible is not simply saying that he had had no food or water for just under 36 hours, which would have been the time Jesus was in the grave according to Christian tradition.
 Rather, the Bible is telling us that he was close to death, and only “revived” when given food and water because he had literally been three days and nights without food and water.
 Interestingly enough, in the common idiom of the day, the Egyptian said he had been left three days before (1 Sam.
 30:13); it is the Divine Author who gives us the full story and tells us that he had been “three days and three nights” without food or water.